qursa-uc3m/libcoap-pqc-bench/README.md

 # Benchmarking Post-Quantum Cryptography in libcoap

-A comprehensive framework for benchmarking post-quantum cryptographic algorithms in CoAP using liboqs, wolfSSL, and libcoap libraries.
-This framework supports performance testing across different security modes, algorithms, and protocols with automated data collection and analysis.
+A benchmarking tool for post-quantum cryptographic algorithms in CoAP using liboqs, wolfSSL, and libcoap libraries.
+This tool enables performance testing across different security modes, algorithms and protocols with automated data collection and analysis.

 ## Table of Contents
 - [Installation](#installation)